-Trick or Retreat has been cancelled for 2021—sorry!
+Trick or Retreat has been rescheduled for 2022!

 A weekend of hanging out with gamesy folks in a converted church!
 Meals included, beds and camping available.

 The event is from 17:30 on Thursday 3rd November 2022 to 12 noon on Sunday 6th November 2022 (but you don’t have to come for the whole thing).

 This event was scheduled for Halloween in 2020 and 2021, but was rescheduled due to the pandemic.

 - What sort of stuff will we do?

 - How much are the tickets and what are the different types?